 A short pause, "No, how come?"
 Still whispering.

 "Because 'nothing takes five minutes', right?"
-One of my favourite lines from Blackhawk Down.
+(One of our favourite lines from Blackhawk Down.)

 Another pause, then, "Okay."